flucoma/flucoma.org/pages/publications.md

 Papers & Articles; Software & Code; Tutorials and How-Tos;

+If you are wondering how to cite us, visit [this section of the 'About' page](/about#cite)

 For musical outputs, and software that uses our tools, see also the [commissions](/commissions) and [made-with](/made-with) pages.

 > Publications marked with ___*___ were wholly supported by the project; those without were partially supported.